A practical playbook for IT transformation – with insights from the frontline.

 - Current service levels

-This gives CIOs the clarity to separate noise from real risk and build from a solid foundation.
+Using this audit, new CIOs can immediately separate noise from real risk and start building from a solid foundation.

 The smartest first move isn’t technical.
 It’s relational.